 Is your child interesting in fishing or just an outdoor loving child in general?
+Encourage them!
 There are so many wonderful reasons to teach your child how to fish.
 Outside of just having a good fishing buddy, of course.
 Fishing gets your kids outside and can give them a lifelong hobby to enjoy.
 I personally have so many wonderful memories of fishing when I was a child and therefore, we knew we wanted our kids to fish from a young age.

 Our oldest son was an outdoorsman from the start.
 When he was little, he was always outside enjoying nature and exploring.
 We let him play in the dirt, run in the rain, and soak in all the sun.
 So, when he was old enough to hold a fishing rod, we got him one.
 I think he was two, maybe even one.
 He is now a Tween and LOVES all things outdoors, including fishing.
 Don’t get me wrong, he also loves his games.
 It is all about balance, right.

 We are now teaching our fourth child how to fish, at age two.
 Yes, he can really cast a rod and reel it in at two!
 Here are some of our best tips to teach a child how to fish:

 Tip: In most states, children do not require a fishing license.
 In North Carolina, only children over age 16 are required to have one.
 Check your state laws to be sure.